sindresorhus/srcset/readme.md

 Type: `boolean`

-Enable or disable strict mode
+Default: `true`

+Enable or disable validation of the srcset string.
+When enabled, an invalid srcset string will cause an error to be thrown.
+When disabled, a best effort will be made to parse the string, potentially resulting in invalid or nonsensical output.

-### .stringify(array, options?)
+### .stringify(SrcSetDefinitions, options?)

-Accepts an array of objects with the possible properties: `url` (required), and one of `width` or `density` and returns a srcset string.
+Stringify `SrcSetDefinition`s.
+Accepts an array of `SrcSetDefinition` objects and returns a srcset string.

-By default it will validate the objects and throw an error if they would produce an invalid srcset string.

-If options is set to `{strict: false}`, it will skip validation and also allow for a `height` field.

-#### array
+#### srcsetDescriptors

 Type: `array`

-An array of objects.
+An array of `SrcSetDefinition` objects.
 Each object should have a `url` field and may have either `width` or `density`.
+When `options.strict` is set to false, a `height` field is also accepted, and multiple descriptors (`width`, `height`, and`density`) are accepted.

 #### options